 Designs are machine embroidered onto silk, rayon, wool, cotton or other fabrics.
 I do not use linen since there is the possibility that the tallit is made of wool or a wool blend.
-Combining wool with linen is shatnez and is strictly prohibited by Jewish law.
+Combining wool with linen (or any combination of plant & animal fibers) is shatnez and is strictly prohibited by Jewish law.
 I use high-sheen polyester or rayon thread so that embroidered items can be safely dry cleaned.
 After the designs are stitched, the corners are cut to size, hemmed and pressed.
 A lightweight fusible backing is then ironed onto the back of the corner.
-In some case, an extra 1/2″ of fabric is left all around so that the customer can decide how much to turn under.
+In some cases, an extra 1/2″ of fabric is left all around so that the customer can decide how much to turn under.

 If you are interested in having an atarah and/or set of corners custom embroidered, please fill out the Embroidery Order Form and I will get back in touch with you as soon as I can.
 Please visit the FAQ page where you will find answers to the questions most often asked.
 This will save a lot of time in replying to specific questions in your email.